carbon-language/carbon-lang/llvm/docs/CMake.rst

   If disabled, do not try to build the OCaml and go bindings.

 **LLVM_ENABLE_Z3_SOLVER**:BOOL
-  If enabled, the Z3 constraint solver is activated.
+  If enabled, the Z3 constraint solver is activated for the Clang static analyzer.
   A recent version of the z3 library needs to be available on the system.

 CMake Caches
 ============